JackPu/network-heart-service/README.md

 ### config

 + `heartMode` { number } 2000
     if it is undefined , it means use `auto` mode.
-It will check the network in an incerasing timeout.
+It will check the network in an increasing timeout.
-  But is is set with a number, it will check the network in speciy time.
+    But it is set with a number, it will check the network in specify time.

 + `lowSpeedNetwork` { function }